Family fears Gambia killer could go free

 Gambia murder: Woman fears brother's killer could walk free

-The sister of a man stabbed to death in The Gambia fears his killer could walk free amid a court "shambles" that has seen the case adjourned 44 times.
+The sister of a Briton stabbed to death in The Gambia fears his killer could walk free amid a court "shambles" that has seen the case adjourned 44 times.

-Briton Jack Kenley was repeatedly knifed by a burglar at his home in Kotu in August 2015.
+Jack Kenley was knifed by a burglar at his Kotu home in August 2015.

 His accused killer was found hiding behind a door, and admitted murdering the 52-year-old to police.

-Mr Kenley's sister Elaine Kellett from Maidstone, Kent, is calling on Foreign Secretary Boris Johnson to intervene.
+His sister Elaine Kellett from Kent, wants Foreign Secretary Boris Johnson to intervene.
+The Foreign Office said it was supporting the family.

-"We have been waiting three years for justice and there is no sign of that happening any time soon," she said.
+"We have been waiting three years for justice and there is no sign of that happening any time soon," the Maidstone woman said.

 "Jack was a British citizen but it feels like he has been forgotten and there is a very real chance that his killer could walk free.

-"He admitted killing my brother but that was deemed inadmissible.
+"He admitted killing my brother but that was deemed inadmissible."

-"It is a shambles and the state prosecutor seems unwilling to appeal...
+She added: "It is a shambles and the state prosecutor seems unwilling to appeal.
 I am begging Mr Johnson to look at the case and see if there is anything he can do to help."

 The accused initially told police that he was 18 but a subsequent bone test suggested he was 17 and should therefore be tried as a child.